 Broken Rites arranged for Daniel Powell to have telephone contact with Damian Jurd's family in northern New South Wales.
 Damian's family expressed sympathy and encouragement to Daniel.

-Both Damian and Daniel were damaged not only by the church's culture of clergy sexual abuse but also because of the church's protecting of Father F from 1981 onwards.
-While Father F remained at large, the lives of Damian Jurd and Daniel Powell were spiralling downwards.
+Both Damian and Daniel were damaged not only by the church's culture of clergy sexual abuse but also because of the church's protecting of Father John Farrell from 1981 onwards.
+While Father Farrell remained in parish work, the lives of Damian Jurd and Daniel Powell were spiralling downwards.

 Each died at the age of 28.